ji-podhead/Network-Guides/README.md

 > ***Roadmap***
 > - we learn how and why to prevent our personal data from snooping-attacks and datamining
 >   - this is the basis to setup cloud9 to avoid public DNS queries and therefore a huge attack-vector
-> - in the next step we configure our DNS in combination with our own private DHCP and subnets
 > -ssl using certmanager and letsencrypt
 > - authentication using rbac and oaut2
-> - ddos protection and proxy using cloudflare
 ---